 Step 1: Measure your body as described above.

 Step 2: Select CUSTOM SIZE from the size options for one of our handmade leather belts.
-Write your waist measurement to the nearest quarter inch in the Order Notes section in your cart.
+Write your waist measurement to the nearest quarter inch in the section provided.
 Write something like: "I measured myself and my measurement is 37.25 inches."
 We will make a belt size based on your exact measurements, with a few holes bigger and smaller so you can continue to wear your belt if your body changes.

 It is possible to find your belt size based on your current belt, but it is less accurate than other methods.
-Belts can be made of many different types of leather, and not all belts are made with the high quality full grain leather that we use.
-Braided belts and belts made with cheaper materials are especially prone to stretching and distortion over time.
-Don't measure a belt like these to find your belt size.
+Belts can be made of many different types of leather, and not all belts are made with the high quality full grain leather we use.
+Cheap leather belts tend to stretch over time, like braided belts and belts made with cheaper materials.
+They are prone to stretching and distortion over time, so don't measure a belt like these to find your belt size.

 Here's how to find your belt size if you already own one of our cool belt buckles and thick leather belts.
-This method will also work to measure a belt with a traditional belt buckle.
+This method works best when giving a belt as a gift, but will also work to measure a belt with a traditional belt buckle or ranger belts.

 Step 1: Lay your leather belt out on a flat surface.

-The example below shows you exactly where to measure from on an Obscure Belts buckle with your measuring tape.
+The example below shows you exactly where to measure from on an Obscure Belts buckle or a traditional belt type with your measuring tape.
 Always measure to the nearest quarter inch, measuring to the nearest inch is not precise enough.

 Step 3: Consult our belt sizing charts.
 Choose the size from the belt sizes shown that your measurement is in the middle of.
 Our goal is to make you a belt that fits snug initially and that gives you flexibility if your body changes.